Wales Council of the Blind

 Degenerative Vitreous Syndrome (DVS) eye condition

-The spontaneous occurrence in the aging vitreous of opacities (floaters) that substantially interfere with activities of daily living.
+The spontaneous occurrence in the ageing vitreous of opacities (floaters) that substantially interfere with activities of daily living.
+See source for more information on the vitreous and floaters.

 Depression health